-Try these things to help easy bronchitis coughing:
+Try these things to help ease bronchitis coughing:

 When is it Time to See a Doctor?

 “If you persistently cough up frank, red blood, you should seek medical advice.
-Fever higher than 102°F, a fever that last more than a few days, shortness of breath, a change in the mucus color or coughing with unexplained weigh loss are all also signs you should see a physician,” Dr. Supakul says.
+Fever higher than 102°F, a fever that lasts more than a few days, shortness of breath, a change in the mucus color or coughing with unexplained weight loss are all also signs you should see a physician,” Dr. Supakul says.

 The good news is people who often get bronchitis are not more susceptible to lung health issues in the future.
 She warns, however, there are conditions with similar features as acute bronchitis, including chronic bronchitis from COPD, undiagnosed asthma or pneumonia.

 “Your best bet is to see a doctor, if your cough persists for a couple weeks.
 Further evaluation and investigation might be needed to rule out other conditions with blood work or chest x-rays,” Dr. Supakul says.